Sorafenib and Vorinostat in Treating Patients With Advanced Liver Cancer

 - Total bilirubin =< 3.0 mg/dL

-- Creatinine =< 1.5 x upper institutional limit
+- Creatinine =< 1.5 x upper limit of normal for the laboratory

-- prothrombin (PT)/international normalized ratio (INR) =< 1.5 (if not due to anticoagulants)
+- International normalized ratio (INR) =< 1.7 (if not due to anticoagulants)

-- absolute neutrophil count (ANC) >= 1.5
+- Absolute neutrophil count (ANC) >= 1,500/mm^3

-- Platelets >= 60,000
+- Platelets >= 80,000/mm^3

-- hemoglobin (Hgb) >= 8.5 (transfusion or erythropoietin-like substances not permitted)
+- Hemoglobin (Hgb) >= 8.5 g/dL (transfusion or erythropoietin-like substances not permitted prior to baseline evaluation)

-- Any prior therapies such as surgery, chemoembolization, radiofrequency ablation, and alcohol injection are allowed as long as toxicity from prior therapy is =< grade 1 (Prior and/or concurrent sorafenib is allowed if it is known that the patient tolerates standard dose sorafenib, that is, sorafenib 400 mg by mouth twice daily)
+- Any prior therapies such as surgery, chemoembolization, radiofrequency ablation, and alcohol injection are allowed as long as toxicity from such prior therapy is =< grade 1

-- Ability to understand and willingness to sign a written informed consent (A signed informed consent must be obtained prior to any study specific procedures)
+- Ability to understand and willingness to sign a written informed consent; a signed informed consent must be obtained prior to any study specific procedures

-- Women of childbearing potential must have a negative pregnancy test performed within 7 days prior to the start of treatment (Women of childbearing potential and men must agree to use a medically accepted form of birth control for the duration of study participation; Men must agree to use a medically accepted form of birth control for 4 months following completion of study treatment)
+- Women of childbearing potential and men must agree to use a medically accepted form of birth control for the duration of study participation and for 4 months following completion of study treatment

-Exclusion
+Exclusion Criteria:

 - Known central nervous system metastasis

-- Known or presumed intolerance of sorafenib or vorinostat
+- Known intolerance of vorinostat

 - Unable to swallow medication

-- Active illicit substance or alcohol abuse
+- Active alcohol abuse

-- Contraindication to antiangiogenic agents, including: Pulmonary hemorrhage/bleeding event >= Grade 2 within 4 weeks of first dose of study drug; Any other hemorrhage/bleeding event >= Grade 3 within 4 weeks of first dose of study treatment.
+- Any other hemorrhage/bleeding event >= grade 3 within 4 weeks of first dose of study treatment

 - Major cardiac dysfunction, such as uncontrolled angina, congestive heart failure with New York Heart Association (NYHA) class III or higher, known left ventricular ejection fraction less than 40%